Preseason Top 25

 15. Boise State (11-2) — QB Joe Southwick experienced some growing pains as a first-year starter in 2012, but finished strong with nine touchdowns and zero interceptions over the final four games.
 With a more polished Southwick and seven of its nine top receivers returning, Boise has the weapons to win a bowl game for the fifth consecutive year.

-Page 4 of 5 - Defensive end Demarcus Lawrence, who recorded 9.5 sacks last season, leads an overhauled defense with seven first-year starters
+Defensive end Demarcus Lawrence, who recorded 9.5 sacks last season, leads an overhauled defense with seven first-year starters

 16. Oklahoma State (8-5) — The Cowboys' quarterback battle will linger into the season.
 Coach Mike Gundy said last week that both would play in Saturday's opener against Mississippi State.